New Oti Region Lands Commission office inaugurated

 New dawn for Oti

-For his part, the Oti Regional Minister, Mr. Joshua Makubu, expressed gratitude to the Lands and Natural Resources Ministry for ensuring the completion of the edifice.
+For his part, the Oti Regional Minister, Mr Joshua Makubu, commended the Lands and Natural Resources Ministry for ensuring the completion of the edifice.

-He observed that the commissioning of the building was "a new dawn in Oti Region" in terms of efforts to resolve land issues and ensure effective land administration.
+He observed that the inauguration of the building was "a new dawn in Oti Region" in terms of efforts to resolve land issues and ensure effective land administration.

-The Regional Minister observed that one of the reasons for the creation of Oti region was to create job opportunities for the youth and seamless land administration was required to achieve that goal.
+Regional Minister observed that one of the reasons for the creation of the Oti Region was to create job opportunities for the youth and a seamless land administration was required to achieve that goal.

-He appealed to the Lands Ministry and the Lands Commission to consider recruiting local people to fill vacant positions at the regional Lands Commission.
+He appealed to the Lands Ministry and the Lands Commission to consider recruiting people from the locality to fill vacant positions at the Regional Lands Commission.

 Digitisation

-The Deputy Executive Secretary in charge of Corporate Service of the Lands Commission, Mr. Jones Ofori Boadu, said the Oti Regional office was going to start operations in a purely digital environment.
+The Deputy Executive Secretary in charge of Corporate Service at the Lands Commission, Mr Jones Ofori Boadu, said the Oti Regional office was going to start operations in a purely digital environment.

-He said the Oti Region's land records that were with the parent region - Volta, have all been segregated, scanned and digitised to ensure that there was facilitate service delivery.
+He said the Oti Region's land records that were with the parent region - Volta, have all been segregated, scanned and digitised to facilitate service delivery.

 He called on traditional authorities and other stakeholders to support the process to make it a success.